 You may want to try some home remedies before seeing a podiatrist if your foot pain isn’t causing severe discomfort.
 Some popular at-home methods to treat foot pain include resting or staying off of your feet, applying ice to the affected area, stretching the surrounding muscles gently, and taking over-the-counter anti-inflammatory drugs (or NSAIDs) to reduce symptoms.
 You might also consider these options:

 - Wearing properly fitted shoes

-- Getting a cast or walking boot to support injuries like broken bones, or a brace.
+- Getting a cast or walking boot to support injuries like broken bones or using a brace

 - Starting physical therapy